MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ![Screenshot of the mixed reality toolbar.](media/071f358ab6bbf7c2072b15d9203a1593.png)

-> [!NOTE]
-> -	The toolbar appears only when the video on stage is from the Remote Assist user.
-> -	The toolbar will appear but will be disabled if the Remote Assist user is not ready to receive annotations and files (for example, the  user's outgoing video feed is disabled, the user temporarily lost tracking, or Remote Assist is not in the foreground because the user did the bloom gesture).
-> -	The toolbar will not appear if the same Remote Assist user joins the call from a mobile device and a PC at the same time, or from a HoloLens and a PC at the same time.

 ### Begin editing

 To start annotating, first do one of the following to pause the video stream and enter edit mode: